 1. Requirements Analysis

 The business and the functional requirements regarding the project are discussed.
 After thoroughly analyzing the requirements, we arrange a meeting between the developers and the client.

 A meeting is arranged between the client and the developers so that they are on the same page in context with the project requirements and the respective KRA (key responsibility area).

 3. Developer/s Allocation

-Once the requirements are clear, developer/s (one or multiple) are assigned to the project based on the client’s needs.
+Once the requirements are precise, developer/s (one or multiple) are assigned to the project based on the client’s needs.
 The service provider usually does this allocation based on skills, experience, and availability.

-The assigned developers work in collaboration with the in-house team to complete the tasks across the sprint cycles.
+The assigned developers collaborate with the in-house team to complete the tasks across the sprint cycles.
 The developer/s communicates with the client directly without the involvement of a project manager or a business analyst (unless a PM or a BA are also hired).

 5. Continued Support